We require that you book an appointment to see the doctor. Call the Ryerson Medical Centre at (416) 979-5070 to schedule an appointment.

 Fees for the cost of missed appointments will range from $35-$135 depending on the nature of the visit.

 Please note that future appointments will not be scheduled and/or transcripts will be withheld at the end of each term for any outstanding fees.
-A full list of third party service fees can be found at ryerson.ca/student-wellbeing/medicalcentre/policies/
+A full list of third party service fees can be found on our Policies webpage.

-Effective February 1, 2019, the Ryerson Medical Centre will only accept payment in person or online.
+Please note that the Ryerson Medical Centre only accepts payment in person or online.

 - Payment in Person: (debit or credit)